babarot/dotfiles/README.md

 ## Setup

+### Initialize

 All configuration files for setup is stored within the `etc/init/` directory.
-By running this command, you can interactively setup all preferences.
+By running the command below, you can interactively setup all preferences.

 	$ make init

 To run `make init` immediately after running the [installation command](#oneliner):

 	bash -c "$(curl -fsSL dot.b4b4r07.com)" -s init

+For more information, see [here](./etc/README.md)!

 ### Vim